 Where Standards-Based Grading Comes Up Short

 Clearly, standards-based grades have the potential to increase accuracy.
-But what if the purpose of education isn’t just to accurately rate and sort students?
+But what if the goal of education isn’t just to accurately rate and sort students?
 What if the problem with school lies elsewhere?

 Standards-based grades seek to elevate grades.
 Make them more official, more important.
 Advocates assume that this will lead to better learning outcomes.
 But this assumption is highly problematic.